Welcome to the Center for Respect

 We chose the Triskelion for its representation of forward and ongoing progress!!
 The inner most circle is the core of Respect - where everything else starts and flows from.
 We love the 3 forces from within that move the triskelion.
-For the Center for Respect, those 3 forces are dignity, empathy, and mutuality.
+For the Center for Respect, those 3 forces are empathy, mutuality, and consistency.
 The outer circle represents a positive force for never-ending transformation for us and those we serve.

 Our Founder, Mike Domitrz, speaks in over 70 cities a year across the globe representing all of us here at The Center for Respect.
 In addition to sharing on stages and in classrooms, you can catch Mike on podcasts, in publications, and on TV & Radio shows – sharing the lessons we teach with the world here at The Center for Respect.
 You might have seen Mike as a featured expert on Dateline NBC’s special series “My Kid Would Never Do That.”
 As you continue to visit our website, we invite you to participate.
-Join our mission to make a positive impact for all genders and identities around the world and subscribe to our show; The RESPECT Podcast: Exploring Work, Love, & Life
+Join our mission to make a positive impact for all genders and identities around the world and subscribe to our show; The "Mutually Amazing" Podcast: Exploring Work, Love, & Life